 The campground industry is quickly evolving, and a campground owner who’s aware of current trends can keep the site competitive and appealing to consumers.
 According to Jellystone Park Camp Resorts, campgrounds are traditionally busiest in the summer, but off-season camping is becoming more popular.
 More and more adventurous campers are participating in extreme winter camping.
 Campgrounds that offer cabins can appeal to those who are less thrill-seeking but who also enjoy venturing out in the winter.
-Campgrounds in areas with less extreme winter temperatures can more easily take advantage of this trend, but there’s also opportunity for campgrounds located near ski resorts and other winter attractions.
+Campgrounds in areas with less extreme winter temperatures can more easily take advantage of this trend, but there’s also an opportunity for campgrounds located near ski resorts and other winter attractions.

 While camping gives campers an opportunity to disconnect, more campers stay connected to technology – and campsites need to accommodate that.
 Creating a visually appealing campground with Instagram-worthy photo opportunities can appeal to social media influencers.
 Appealing to social media users can help a campground establish a social media presence simply by relying on campers to post about the location.

 Campers are increasingly demanding more from campgrounds.
 More families are seeking an all-inclusive experience that’s closer to a resort than a basic campground.
 Combining the elements of nature with modern amenities can make a campground more appealing to today’s campers.

 A campground’s target market can vary.
 Some campgrounds may market to RV vacationers, while others may market to families seeking a log cabin living experience.
 A campground’s features and business model will help to define its target audience, but in most cases, a target market consists of travelers and vacationers who are looking for a lodging option that’s lower-cost and that gives them a chance to connect to the outdoors.